tron561/IT3048C-Repo/README.md

 As a NewsNow user, I want to use a news platform so that I can read daily articles and earn points.
 #### Examples:
 ##### 1.1
-- Given: A feed of news articles is availible
+- Given: A feed of news articles is available
 - When: I open the app
 - Then: I should recieve a new article to read for the day
 ##### 1.2
-- Given: A feed of news articles is availible
+- Given: A feed of news articles is available
 - When: I open up a new article
 - Then: I should recieve a flame point
 ##### 1.3
-- Given: A feed of news articles is availible
+- Given: A feed of news articles is available
 - When: I scroll down on the app
 - Then: The page should be refreshed and a new article should display
 ### Requirement 2